cressie176/blog/_posts/2024-03-20-overcoming-elk.md

 - Type Conflict
 ---

-Following on from [my previous post](https://cressie176.github.io/blog/2024/03/16/best-practice-factory-modules.html) demonstrating the benefits of Factory Modules for concerns such as logging, I wanted to share some tips for working with the Elasticsearch, Logstash and Kibana (ELK) stack, which suffers from two near fatal flaws - [Mapping Explosion](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-explosion.html) and [Type Conflict](https://opster.com/guides/elasticsearch/glossary/elasticsearch-conflicting-field).
+Following on from [my previous post](https://cressie176.github.io/blog/2024/03/16/best-practice-factory-modules.html) demonstrating the benefits of Factory Modules for concerns such as logging, I wanted to share some tips for working with the Elasticsearch, Logstash and Kibana (ELK) stack, which suffers from two, near fatal flaws - [Mapping Explosion](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-explosion.html) and [Type Conflict](https://opster.com/guides/elasticsearch/glossary/elasticsearch-conflicting-field).

 **Mapping Explosion** occurs when Elasticsearch fails to keep pace with indexing.
 Logs will increasingly lag, making them useless for monitoring and live issue resolution.
 You will start losing shards and eventually the entire cluster.
 Mapping Explosion occurs because Elasticsearch's default behaviour is to index every attribute of every document you log, and your engineering team will inevitably log a wide variety of large documents.